wacncontent/CustomizeTool/addCommentOutput/articles/storage/vs-storage-aspnet5-getting-started-blobs.md

 To programmatically access blobs in ASP.NET 5 projects, you need to add the following items, if they're not already present.

-1. Add the following code namespace declarations to the top of any C# file in which you want to programmatically access Azure <!-- deleted by customization storage --><!-- keep by customization: begin --> Storage <!-- keep by customization: end -->.
+1. Add the following code namespace declarations to the top of any C# file in which you want to programmatically access Azure storage.

 		using Microsoft.Framework.Configuration;
 		using Microsoft.WindowsAzure.Storage;